junyichung1/Connect-4/pseudocode.md

 Class=”r3”
 Class=”r4”
 Class=”r5”

-Use evt.target.id.substr(3, 3) to access index number inside the parent array

 Think about maybe using the class with .replace(“r”, “”) to access index number as well for child array